-So in honor of St. Joseph’s Day and my dad who LUVs St. Joseph’s pastry I tried my hand at making the pastry.
+So in honor of St. Joseph’s Day and my dad, whose name was Joseph and loved this pastry, I tried my hand at making the pastry.

-I had to perfect using a pastry bag which I have always shied away from but I was determined.
+The next challenge was to perfect using a pastry bag.
+I was determined to make this pastry look as traditional as possible.
 After 2 or 3 tries it was a breeze, anyone can tackle the pastry bag challenge with a little help from good ol’ Martha.

-This is a basic puff pastry or pate choux recipe from www.foodnetwork.com I've been using for years.
+St. Joseph's Day Pastry, sometimes called Zeppole, or Sfingi.
+It's simply a basic puff pastry or pate choux recipe.
+This recipe is from www.foodnetwork.com which I've been making for years.
 The pastry cream recipe is from marthastewart.com

 - 1 cup water